Skynet (Terminator): Terminator 3: Rise of the Machines

 Judgment Day was ultimately not prevented, but merely postponed.
 Cyber Research Systems (CRS), an in-house software developer for the US military which gained access to Cyberdyne's original patents, is developing Skynet as a software system designed to make real-time strategic decisions as well as protect their computer systems from cyber attacks, overseen by US Air Force officer Lieutenant General Robert Brewster.
 Unknown to CRS, Skynet begins to spread beyond its original computing base through the Internet under the guise of a computer virus.
 The future Skynet also sends a T-X Terminator back in time to kill John Connor's future subordinates in the human resistance, including his future wife and second-in-command, Kate Brewster, the daughter of Robert.

 As Skynet penetrates networked machines around the world, CRS attempts to eliminate it from the US defense mainframes by tasking Skynet with removing the infection and effectively deleting itself.
 Skynet responds by taking control of CRS' various machines and robots and using them to kill the CRS personnel and secure the facility.
-John Connor and Kate Brewster attempted to attack Skynet's computer core, hoping to stop it before it proceeded to its next attack, only to find that ten years of technological advancement meant that Skynet no longer had such a core, now existing as a distributed software network spread out across thousands of civilian computer systems.
-From the infected launch systems, Skynet was able to start Judgement Day despite Connor and Brewster's efforts.
+John Connor and Kate Brewster attempted to breach Skynet's computer core, hoping to stop its next offensive.
+However, they soon discovered that a decade of technological advance had fundamentally changed the AI; Skynet no longer possessed a centralized core as it did in the original timeline, now existing as a decentralized software network distributed across thousands of servers worldwide.
+Despite Connor and Brewster's efforts, Skynet utilized infected defense networks to trigger Judgment Day, and they realized that defeating the AI would now require systematically purging its code from every connected system—a grueling war that would take decades to win.